Skip to Content

 • 1-1/4 teaspoons active dry yeast can be subbed for the instant yeast.
 If you use active dry yeast, dissolve it in water first.

-• Caraway seeds are optional but they add great flavor complimentary to rye.
+• Caraway seeds are optional but they add great flavor that compliments the rye.

 • For extra flavor, grind an additional tablespoon of the caraway seeds in a spice mill and incorporate with the flours.